astrohunter62/Dermstone_clone/README.md

 > • Heroku
 > • Git

-## 📒 Blog

-If you are interested in knowing more about this project...like how we made it and in what time then check [DermStore](https://talib123.hashnode.dev/dermstorecom-website-clone-construct-week-unit-06) out!

 ## Team Work Efforts

 It is always taught to us that communication plays a great where it comes to group work.
 Our communication was so good that it enhanced our interest and motivated us to keep working in order to achieve the end result.